jonha892/SAC/README.md

 - [ ] Raspberry Pi architecture
   - [ ] How to run the app?
     - [ ] docker-compsoe for DB plus SAC?
+    - [ ] create own dockerfile
+    - [ ] create own docker-compose file
     - [ ] persistent storage
       - [ ] backup

+- [ ] Use an E-Mail account specific for this application

 ## TODO v2 elixir:
 - [ ] Refactoring